mnr73/viputy/docs/components/dropdown.md

 }
 </script>

-## What are ViDropdown & ViPopup?
+## What is ViDropdown?

-These are the **foundational components** used to build custom dropdown and popup interfaces in Viputy.
+This is the **foundational components** used to build custom dropdown interfaces in Viputy.
 They provide the base functionality that powers components like ViSelect, ViSelectPopup, and ViSimpleDate.

 ### Component Architecture

 - **ViDropdown** - Creates dropdown interfaces with input field and collapsible content
-- **ViPopup** - Creates overlay popups and modal-like interfaces
 - **Building Blocks** - Both components provide slots and events for complete customization

 ### Built with These Components

 - ✅ **ViSelect** - Uses ViDropdown as its foundation
-- ✅ **ViSelectPopup** - Uses ViPopup for selection interfaces
 - ✅ **ViSimpleDate** - Uses ViDropdown for date picker functionality
 - ✅ **Custom Components** - Build your own dropdowns and popups